 - In the first week of June each year, the Graduate Director sends electronic forms of the Graduate Student Annual Report to all graduate students in the program.
-In this e-mail, the Graduate Director requests that each student complete the student portion of the form and asks the student to then forward the completed form to the advisor. - The Advisor and student should schedule an appointment in the beginning of May to review the student's progress in the program and complete electronically the advisor portion of the form. - The Advisor prints two copies of the form, giving one to the student and putting the other in the student's file in the main office.
+In this e-mail, the Graduate Director requests that each student complete the student portion of the form and asks the student to then forward the completed form to the advisor.
+Part 3 of the Annual Report (Service Assignment Addendum and Timesheet) should be completed and turned in by the student with the supervisor's comments and signature. - The Advisor and student should schedule an appointment in the beginning of May to review the student's progress in the program and complete electronically the advisor portion of the form. - The Advisor prints two copies of the form, giving one to the student and putting the other in the student's file in the main office.
 The Advisor forwards the completed electronic form to the Graduate Director. - The Graduate Director uses the information from the form to write letters to students who are not making appropriate progress in the program.
 Written letters are distributed to each of these students, and cc'd to the Advisor no later than the middle of July.
 A copy of the letter is placed in the student's file in the main office.